clojuredocs/guides/articles/ecosystem/libraries_authoring.md

 ## Create your project's local git repository

 Before going much further, you probably want to get your project under version control.
-Make sure you've got git installed and it's configured to know your name and email address (i.e., at some point you've run `git config --global user.name "Your Name"` and `git config --global user.email "your-email@somewhere.org"`).
+Make sure you've got git installed and configured to know your name and email address (i.e., that at some point you've run `git config --global user.name "Your Name"` and `git config --global user.email "your-email@somewhere.org"`).

 Then, in your project dir, run: